AdobeDocs/campaign.en/help/v8/connect/ac-aep-landing-pages.md

 Add custom Javascript code into Adobe Campaign to allow data sync between landing pages and Adobe Experience Platform.

-To do this, navigate to Administration→ Configuration→JavaScript codes under cus namespace then add the javascript code below.
+To do this, navigate to Administration→ Configuration→JavaScript codes under cus namespace.
+Copy below given snippet and paste to new java script code.
 This set of code would be executing at server end.

-* Add JS code for AEP profile update API calls
++++ Add JS code for AEP profile update API calls

-Copy below given snippet and paste to new java script code.

-+++Javascript code

 ```
 // API implementation to update profile in AEP